Euricom/training-workshop-JS-Angular-2017Q2/slides/angular-getting-started.md

 })
 ```

-> This is already setup by AngularCLI
+> AngularCLI will set this up for you :)

 Use